'How do cyclists pee in a race?' - you asked Google and we’ve got the answer - Cycling Weekly

 Google’s autocorrect can provide us with a wealth of information around the general public’s thought, attitudes and curiosities towards cyclists.
 One thing it tells us is that they desperately want to know ‘how do cyclists pee?’ and ‘when do cyclists pee?’ during a race.

+Obviously, considering a certain expected amount of exertion, sweat takes care of a lot of fluid intake – but with long stages and the need to stay hydrated of paramount importance, sometimes a rider is going to have to take a leak.
+So how do they do it?

-The answer is that, unsurprisingly, peeing is a rather personal thing – and different riders take different approaches.
+The answer is the question is that, unsurprisingly, peeing is a rather personal thing – and different riders take different approaches.

 Pee at the side of the road